159949IvanValdez/ch-re-Itzelrosales/SRS - English/CONTENT.md

 # Introduction

-This document explains and analyzes the requirements of the project "LTC" (Learning Types Classifier), developed by a university student of Software Engineering Career.
+This document explains and analyzes the requirements and processes of the project "LTC" (Learning Types Classifier), developed by a university student of Software Engineering Career.

   ## Purpose